 I had to zoom in, and if I wasn’t looking for it I might have missed it.
 There in the trees I could make out the shape of what looked like seven ski slopes.
 Plateau de Mount really had existed.

 On Google maps you could make out seven distinct slopes in an inverted shape.
-While it appears in the photo that the lodge was at the bottom, it is actually at the top with the seven slopes converging at one point where the ski lift was.
+It appears in the photo that the lodge was at the bottom with the seven slopes converging at one point where the ski lift was, but the lodge was actually at the top if you look at a topographical map.
 Apparently you can still see the concrete pad for the lift.
 The road leading to the lodge is called Club House Road and Demount Road.
 (For Plateau de Mount, perhaps?)

 Unfortunately, I haven’t been able to find any photos or postcards of when the resort was operational, but I did find a thread on Reddit which directed to a gallery on Imgur which featured user lgm10’s photos of the ruins of Plateau de Mount.